-The formula also works, but it’s harder to set up, understand, and audit.
+This formula also works, but it’s harder to set up, understand, and audit.

 The biggest benefit of LOOKUP vs VLOOKUP may be its ability to operate from right-to-left.
-You will see below that if you want to switch the procedure to search for age and output the corresponding name, it works for LOOKUP but produces an error for VLOOKUP.
+You will see below that if you want to switch the procedure to search for age and output the corresponding name, it works for LOOKUP but produces an error with VLOOKUP.

 Index Match Match Alternative